noccela/ncc-cloud-integration-js/README.md

     identical filters is possible and works, but when one of the is unregistered they are all removed from backend.
 This is why you should avoid creating multiple requests for same event type if possible.

+## Changelog

+1.1

+-   Fixed initial tag state hanging until timeout in some cases
+-   Refactor EventChannel to handle only one site
+    -   Removed account and site arguments from methods
+    -   Added account and site to constructor
+-   Added new function for fetching socket domain prior to connecting WS

 ## Todo